thunderlabs-tech/plant-friends/README.md

 ## Monorepo Project Structure

-This project contains all relevant code for Plant Friends deployment: client apps, server functions, etc. See `clients/` for the available client apps and `services/` for backend services.
+This project contains all relevant code for Plant Friends deployment: client apps, server functions, etc.

 We use Yarn to manage multiple projects in one repository (known as "workspaces" in Yarn terminology).